Zhengzhou Metro: Zhengxu line

-Future lines

-Lines under construction

-No line of Zhengzhou Metro is under construction.

 Fares and tickets

 Fares of Zhengzhou Metro are calculated by distance traveled, ranging from ¥2 (within 6 km) to ¥9 (the longest journeys within the current system).
 A journey shorter than 6 km costs ¥2; ¥1 is charged for every 7 km after 6 km, every 8 km after 13 km, and every 9 km after 21 km.
 The system is free of charge for elderly citizens in Zhengzhou with ages above 60 during non-peak hours and on public holidays.
 Children under the height of 130 cm may ride for free when accompanied by an adult.
 There are also student fares, which are half the adult fare, for full-time students enrolled in primary or middle schools.